 To ensure that fines and fees reflect what people can actually afford to pay, judges must have discretion in individual cases.
 Eighteen states give judges the ability to waive or modify all fines, fees, surcharges and assessments according to the person's ability to pay, and nearly every state give judges the ability to waive or modify these costs in at least some circumstances.
-Arkansas does not allow for modification or waiver of all fines and fees, but it received partial credit because judges have discretion with regard to some fees and other costs.^x
+Idaho gives judges discretion to waive fines and fees if the person is "indigent," but it did not receive credit because it does not otherwise allow for modification based on inability to pay.^x

-Recommendation: Arkansas should give judges discretion to waive or modify all fines, fees, and other costs.
+Recommendation: Idaho should give judges discretion to waive or modify all fines, fees, and other costs.